 There is a large literature examining collateral in the optimal loan contract.
 Along the extensive margin, Hester (1972), Berger and Udell (1990,1995), and Klapper (1999) provide empirical support for the hypothesis that collateral is used by less creditworthy borrowers.
-Boot et al. (1991) explain collateral in loans in which the borrower has hidden action and hidden information.
+Boot et al. (1991) explain the use of collateral by borrower's hidden action and hidden information.
 John et al. (2003) present evidence that there is a positive, extensive relationship between collateral and loan rates.
 They explain how lenders price agency risk into the loan rate.
 Along the intensive margin, Benmelech and Bergman (2009) argue that the empirical work suffers from selection bias inherent in collateral's extensive margin.
 In their paper, collateral redeployability as a proxy for the intensity of collateral pledged.
-They present evidence that there is a negative relationship between collateral values on both loan rates and loan size.7
+They present evidence that there is a negative relationship between collateral values on both loan rates and loan size.9